nightmode/feri/docs/advanced/custom-build-task.md

 The property `build` will be set to true if a file needs to be built.

 Obviously, we want our custom build task to receive a reusable object.
-We will also want it to return a reusable object so it can be chained with other build tasks.
+We will also want it to return a reusable object so it can be safely chained with other build tasks.

 ## Define a Custom Build Task